Planck35/newsfeed/README.md

 that need to be delivered to the same user (called a *home timeline*, again implemented using Samza state).

+We also add a small test for Samza job.
+The test is introduced into Samza inherently since Samza 1.0.0 version.

 How to run
 ----------